 Insertional Achilles tendinosis is inflammation of the Achilles tendon at its attachment to the heel bone.
-The Achilles tendon is very important, it is the largest and strongest tendon in the body and responsible for lifting the entire body weight with every step.
+The Achilles tendon is very important - it is the largest and strongest tendon in the body and is responsible for lifting the entire body weight with every step.
 Insertional Achilles tendinosis often begins with a bone spur that develops on the back of the heel.
 The spur causes inflammation that extends into the Achilles tendon.
 Patients usually complain of a painful large red “bump” on the back of their heel.
-Pain may increase when the back of their shoe presses on the area.
+Pain may increase when the back of the shoe presses on the area.

-Yes, for patients that don’t respond to conservative therapy surgery is an option.
-Surgery involves removing the portion of the Achilles tendon that is damaged and also removing the spurs on the back of the heel.
-There is usually a bursa at the back of the heel as well that must be removed.
+Yes, for patients that don’t respond to conservative therapy surgery, is an option.
+Surgery involves removing the portion of the Achilles tendon that is damaged and removing the spurs on the back of the heel.
+There is usually a bursa at the back of the heel that also must be removed.

-Post operative recovery usually involves 4-8 weeks with no weight on the foot allowed by progressive rehabilitation focused on strengthening, gait mechanics, and proprioception conditioning.
+Postoperative recovery usually involves 4-8 weeks with no weight-bearing on the foot, followed by progressive rehabilitation focused on strengthening, gait mechanics, and proprioception conditioning.